UEABIO/physalia-R-course-2023/docs/07-shiny.md

   })
 ```

-If you use ` func("verbatimTextOutput")` in the UI (no change to the render function), it will show the output in a fixed-width font.
+If you use `verbatimTextOutput` in the UI (no change to the render function), it will show the output in a fixed-width font.
 This can be good for code or text you want the user to copy.

 ```r